 • Earnings per share (EPS)

 Fundamental analysis looks at how financially stable a company is and how likely it is to remain so during a changing economic environment.

 Technical analysis, on the other hand, is more concerned with how things like momentum can affect a stock’s prices day to day or even hour to hour.
 This type of analysis considers how likely a particular trend is to continue.

 Considering both can help you decide which cyclical stocks may be beneficial for achieving your short- or long-term investment goals.

+Cyclical stocks are stocks that tend to follow trends in the broader economic cycle, with returns fluctuating as the market moves.
 Cyclical stocks could be a good addition to your portfolio if you’re interested in value stocks, or you want to diversify with companies that may offer higher returns in a strong economy.
-If you’re interested in cyclical stocks, you can get started investing in them today with the SoFi Invest® brokerage platform.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.